 Fees

-I work flexibly to accommodate client’s requirements and circumstances.
-This may include a mix of in-person and online working.
+I work flexibly to accommodate your requirements and circumstances.
+This may include a mix of in-person and online work.

 Everything that is said within the counselling room is private - this is one of the main ways counselling and therapy differ from talking to a friend or relative.
-Once you are comfortable with the format of weekly sessions and the safe space they provide, you will find the freedom to speak in confidence is of great value.
+Once you are comfortable with the format and the safe space, you will find that the freedom to speak with confidence is of great value.

-Note that there are some situations where you may be a risk to yourself or others, and there the law requires that I notify an authority; in these cases I may not be able to keep total confidentiality.
-Breaking confidentiality is very rare though, and only happens after the person concerned has been informed.
+Note that there are some situations where you may be a risk to yourself or others, and there the law requires that I notify an authority; in these cases, I may not be able to keep total confidentiality.
+Breaking confidentiality is very rare though, and only happens after the person concerned has been informed where possible.

 Usually I am asked this question by people who are nervous about entering into counselling, or when they are looking for support in coming to see a therapist.
 This anxiety is understandable, but a key aspect of therapy is that you should feel free to talk about any issues you feel are important to you.
 Having someone else with you who can be connected those issues makes this opening-up more difficult, so for this reason I do not see clients accompanied by friends or family.